 While they respond to an increasing destruction of the environment, it’s also a way of preserving traditional craft and culture which generates an income on various levels for locals.

-The ‘one-off’ products each tell a story about how plastic waste weaving has the potential to recycle some of the plastic trash floating around, while also spreading a message, that together we can create beautiful and relevant design which at the same time, helps us to get out of this destructive mess we’ve gotten ourselves into.
+The bags each tell a story about how plastic waste weaving has the potential to recycle some of the plastic trash floating around, while also spreading a positive message, that we can create relevant and desirable design which will benefit all of us in the future.

 *“New plastic economy : rethinking the future of plastics” report by Ellen Macarthur Foundation